xamry/notes/Java/Java 8 new features.md

 java.lang.Runnable with a single abstract method run() is a great example of a functional interface.
 Java 8 introduced a set of functional interfaces, such as Predicate, Function, Consumer, and Supplier, in the `java.util.function` package.

+Functional Interfaces are also called SAM (Single Abstract Method) interfaces.

 ## Lambda Expressions**
 Lambda expressions introduced a concise syntax for defining anonymous functions.
 They enable **functional programming** by treating functions as first-class citizens, allowing the use of functional interfaces and enabling the use of functional programming constructs like streams.